rugk/offline-qr-code/README.md

 In contrast to many other add-ons, which use Google Web APIs for that, this add-on works completely offline. **This QR code generator puts your privacy first!** It does this by working _offline_, independently of any internet connection!
 Always.

 It has a radically **simple, yet powerful** interface, allowing you to tweak many things in the settings, but being lightweight when you use it.
 It's really easy to use!
 For instance, you can **just resize the QR code** with your mouse via dragging and dropping.
-It's **lightweight** size also make it fast and easy to install – even on mobile connections.
+Its **lightweight** size also make it fast and easy to install – even on mobile connections.

 It is inspired by [the old Offline QR code generator add-on](https://github.com/catholicon/OfflineQR) for Firefox 56 and lower.
 This extension only works with modern Firefox versions.